antaldaniel/old_music_dataobservatory_eu/content/authors/marie_zhorova/_index.md

   url: https://mariedelamontagne.com/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a music publisher and a performing artist.
+bio: Marie is a project manager and a performing artist.

 topics:
-- Music Publishing
+- Music partnerships
-- Music Promotion
+- Music recommendation systems
 - Central European markets

 education: